allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 The second approach is conceptually more likely to provide a value proposition for e-money issuers while at the same time ensuring an optimal user experience for token holders.
 Nevertheless it does present significant technical implementation challenges.

-* The chain will support one E-Money token - per numeraire.
+* Cosmos Cash will support one E-Money token per numeraire.

 * The chain's E-Money token will have a given name, such as EUR-E.